aionnetwork/aion-docs/developers/basics/deploy/web3-js.md

 Here:

 - `path.join(__dirname,'contract','contract.jar')` get the contract byte code from `contract.jar`, where the jar is located in `contract` folder.
-- The contract takes two deployment arguemnts in order, where is a `String` and an `Address`.
+- The contract takes two deployment arguments in order, where is a `String` and an `Address`.

-> **WARNING**: You have to pass in the deployments arguemnts in the same order as the fields marked [`@Initialzable`](/developers/fundamentals/avm-concepts/initializable-fields/) in the contract.
+> **WARNING**: You have to pass in the deployments arguments in the same order as the fields marked [`@Initialzable`](/developers/fundamentals/avm-concepts/initializable-fields/) in the contract.

 Then you need to create a [transaction object](https://github.com/aionnetwork/aion_web3/wiki/API:-web3-eth#parameters-9) and filled in the field as desired: